martinpaljak/apdu4j/README.md

 ### History

 When working with [GlobalPlatform](https://github.com/martinpaljak/GlobalPlatform) and [JavaCard](http://javacard.pro)-s, some low level code wanted to sneak into projects where it did not belong, so it made sense to capture it into a separate library.
-Also, while command line tools for accessing readers on APDU (PC/SC) level existed for C, nothing was available for doing the same via Java stack, thus the need for a DWIM command line util.
+Also, while command line tools for accessing readers on APDU (PC/SC) level existed for C, nothing was available for doing the same via Java stack, thus the need for a DWIM command line tool.

 ### Contact